-Mueller began investigating Michael Cohen’s phone and digital data months before FBI raid, warrants show
+Mueller sought Michael Cohen’s emails months before FBI raid, warrants show

 [Cohen sentenced to three years in prison]

-Cohen cooperated — partially — with federal prosecutors in New York, as well as special counsel Robert S. Mueller III, in hopes of reducing the amount of prison time he would have to serve.
+Cohen cooperated — partially — with federal prosecutors in New York, as well as with Mueller, in hopes of reducing the amount of prison time he would have to serve.

 Cohen has provided information to investigators about Trump and the Trump campaign, but prosecutors said he refused to tell them everything he knew.